raphael-group/LAML/README.md

 ```

 # Installation
-If you've fulfilled the required precursor steps, you can pick one of two ways to install sc-MAIL.
+If you've fulfilled the required precursor steps, you can pick one of two ways to install LAML.
 We recommend installing using `pip`, but you can also install from source.

 ### Install using pip (recommended)

 0. Please set up the MOSEK license.

-1. sc-MAIL is available on the Python Package Index (PyPI).
+1. LAML is available on the Python Package Index (PyPI).
 To install, use `pip` as follows:
 ```
 pip install scmail
 ```